 - c.
-Any bargaining unit member who has fewer than ten (10) days of accumulated sick/personal leave and who anticipates the need for more sick leave than he/she has available may submit a request to the Human Resources Department for the transfer of sick leave time from the SLB to the bargaining unit member. - d.
+Any bargaining unit member who has fewer than ten (10) days of accumulated sick/personal leave and who anticipates the need for more sick leave than he/she has available may submit a request to the Human Resources Office for the transfer of sick leave time from the SLB to the employee. - d.
 The maximum length of time available from the SLB to any bargaining unit member in response to an application is one hundred and sixty (160) hours.
 Additional extensions may be made if the sick leave time transferred in response to an application proves to be insufficient, up to a total of three hundred and twenty (320) hours in a twelve month period.
-At no time may the Human Resources Department transfer more sick leave time from the SLB than is available in the bank. - e.
+At no time may the Human Resources Office transfer more sick leave time from the SLB than is available in the bank. - e.
 Time from the SLB may be granted because of absence due to non-chronic conditions, catastrophic accident or illness, or primary caretaking, including persons living in the employee's household.
 Conditions caused by incidents covered by workers' compensation are not eligible for SLB time. - f.
-Bargaining unit members currently receiving disability benefits are not eligible for time from the SLB. - G. Health Insurance, Prescription Drug Plan, Dental Plan, Short-Term Disability Plan and Vision-Care Plan
+Bargaining unit members currently receiving disability benefits are not eligible for time from the SLB.